lean manufacturing cut & sew company

 Did you know that in 1980 almost all of our t-shirts were made in the United States?

 5% of trash on Earth is used textiles.
 The average American trashes 65 pounds of clothing per year.
+We're keeping t-shirts out of landfills and upcycling them into something new!

 The Project Repat story starts in Nairobi, Kenya, where Project Repat co-founder Ross Lohr was doing non-profit education work.
 After sitting in traffic for 2 hours, he discovered the cause of the jam: an overturned fruit and vegetable rickshaw pushed by a Kenyan man wearing a t-shirt that said “I Danced My Ass Off at Josh’s Bar Mitzvah;”